 Southern California has been inundated with rain this winter, as you probably know.
 What you probably don’t know is that our soil, at least here in southern Orange County where I live, is primarily clay.
 It does not drain well, it takes forever to dry, and if you poach and attempt to ride in the mud it will leave ruts that last weeks.
 In short, as a dedicated mountain biker with ambitious climbing goals, it’s been frustrating: We need the rain, but I want the vert.
 The options have been 1) don’t ride, 2) ride a spin bike, 3) ride on the pavement.

 It’s the last of those to which I turned, but with mixed feelings and concerns.
 Four years ago, after a spate of deaths and bad injuries to road cyclists I knew or was connected to, I decided to quit riding on the road.
 I sold my road bike and stayed in the dirt.
-But I continue to ride to the trails, or to hit paved hills when I wanted extra climbing, until, eventually, there were enough close calls, ugly incidents, and reports of other deaths that I decided once and for all to stick to what I know and love best: trails.
+But I continued to ride to the trails, or to hit paved hills when I wanted extra climbing, until, eventually, there were enough close calls, ugly incidents, and reports of other deaths that I decided once and for all to stick to what I know and love best: trails.

 It wasn’t an easy decision.
 I’m wired with the expectation that I can and probably should enjoy every adventurous pursuit available.
 Kite surfing?
 Count me in!
 Ice climbing?
 I just sharpened my tools.
 The idea that I would give up something I like because of an excess of caution didn’t sit well, even if I knew it was the smart thing to do.
 So, you know, me being me, occasionally I’d violate my rule and log a few miles here and there on the road.